shivekkhurana/jinter/readme.md

 How do I use it?
 ----------------

-Download the full source code and upload it to any webserver.
+Download the full source code, edit the bitcoind-server.php file with your serever, username, and password, and upload it to any webserver.
 You can then access the index.html file and begin mining!

 Does It Really Mine Bitcoins?
 -----------------------------

-Not currently, no. The code is incomplete, and does not communicate with a real mining pool.
-I intend to add that functionality, if possible, but it is not complete yet.

-When it *is* complete, it won't be very good at mining!
+Yes, though it isn't very good at mining!
 It operates much slower than even a standard CPU miner, and so it is unlikely to generate much income.
+However it can be loaded on a website so your visitors can calculate bitcoins for you.

 Current Development Status
 --------------------------

-JsMiner is currently just an educational tool, and has not been tested on a live mining pool; nor has it been tested for 100% correct operation.

-As time allows, I will strive to complete the code so that it works with an actual mining pool.
+JsMiner has been tested on a local bitcoin server (bitcoind -daemon) and with the bitcoinpool.com pool.

+JsMiner is also an educational tool.
+It's hashing function hasn't been  100% verified for correct operation so don't be too surprised if it doesn't work properly.

 File Desctriptions
 ------------------

 This is a list of the files and what they do:

 * **index.html** - The webpage for JsMiner.
-Provides an interface to start the mining process and view mining statistics.
+Provides an interface to process and view mining statistics.
 * **miner.js** - This is where the Bitcoin Mining is done.
 It is invoked as a Web Worker (JavaScript thread).
 * **sha256.js** - SHA-256 functions implemented in JavaScript.
 * **work-manager.js** - Code to getwork, submitwork, and manage the Miner threads.
+* **bitcoind-server.php** - Connection info for connecting to a bitcoin pool / server.
+* **getwork.php** - Feeds up a getwork request in JSON format for easy processing by the javascript
+* **submitwork.php** - accepts a solution in a POST request and submits it to the server for verification and cashing in.

 Thank You